devpi/devpi/doc/userman/devpi_commands.rst

                             your OS apply.
 USE AT YOUR OWN RISK [False] --file-replication-threads NUM
+                            number of threads for file download from primary [5] --file-replication-skip-indexes INDEXES
+                            Comma separated list of index names in username/indexname form or index type (i.e. 'mirror') for which files aren't replicated.
+This can also be set to 'all' to replicate no files.
+If the file is requested directly during runtime, it will still be fetched and stored.
+[None]
-                            number of threads for file download from primary [5] --proxy-timeout NUM   Number of seconds to wait before proxied requests from the replica to the primary time out (login, uploads etc).
+      --proxy-timeout NUM   Number of seconds to wait before proxied requests from the replica to the primary time out (login, uploads etc).
 [30]